Replacing Ruby with CSS Grid on shivjm.name

 As I mentioned when I explained how I built shivjm.name, the Ruby elements I used are limited in their styling.
 I always ignored the fact that Firefox exhibits an annoying deviation:

-For all I know, this is correct.
+For all I know, however, this is correct.
 Since Ruby doesn’t offer much flexibility anyway, I switched to using CSS Grid.
 Here’s the HTML I wrote (the BEM approach isn’t necessary, just habitual):

-<p class="name">
+HTML<p class="name">

 <span class="name__name name__name--given">Shiv</span>